 Movie night at Willow Glen Yoga

-Join your fellow yogis for a viewing of Walk With Me.
+Join your fellow yogis for a viewing of The Biggest Little Farm.
 Food and drink will be served.
 Bring a back rest or make yourself comfortable on bolsters and blankets.
-A cinematic journey into the world of a monastic community that practices the art of mindfulness with Zen Buddhist master Thich Nhat Hanh.